-The idea that society can be a discrete object of analysis or study has a shorter history than one might expect.
-Of course, writers have long commented on human association, casting collectivity in terms of the polis, the body politic, or the commonwealth, to name only three of the more familiar terms.
-But it was only in the eighteenth century that thinkers began to isolate society as an object of analysis and to study it systematically.
-This new focus on the social can be traced to the French, Scottish, and North American Enlightenments, particularly the works of philosophes such as Voltaire and the Baron de Montesquieu; “Common Sense” philosophers David Hume, Adam Ferguson, and Adam Smith; and Anglo-American political radicals such as Thomas Jefferson, Thomas Paine, and William Godwin.
-In the early nineteenth century, these theorizations of society were increasingly mapped onto concrete populations, institutions, and activities by classical sociologists such as Henri de Saint-Simon (1813/1965) and August Comte (1858).
-Saint-Simon proposed that “man” could be understood using a methodology modeled on the natural sciences and called “social physiology,” while it remained for Comte to name the “science” of “sociology” in 1838 and then to systematize the predetermined stages through which all societies developed and to draw an analogy between societies’ development and that of organic, usually human, bodies.
-Comte argued that the sociologist, like the physical or natural scientist, could produce knowledge about society that would allow technocratic elites to maintain social order while simultaneously advancing human progress (Hall and Gieben 1992a; Gulbenkian Commission 1996; Wallerstein 2001).
+This usage of the adjective “social” as a modifier for “science” has a history.
+Though writers have long commented on forms of human association, casting it in terms such as the polis, the body politic, or the commonwealth, it was not until the eighteenth century that French, Scottish, and North American Enlightenment thinkers began to isolate certain human structures and practices as something that could be studied systematically and holistically.
+By the early nineteenth century, writers such as Henri de Saint-Simon ( 1965) and Auguste Comte (1858) increasingly mapped these theorizations onto concrete populations, institutions, and activities.
+Saint-Simon proposed that “man” could be understood using a methodology modeled on the natural sciences and called “social physiology,” while it remained for Comte to name the “science” of “sociology” in 1838 and then to systematize the predetermined stages through which all societies supposedly developed.
+Comte argued that the sociologist, like the physical or natural scientist, could produce knowledge about society that would allow elites to maintain social order while simultaneously advancing human progress (Hall and Gieben 1992; Gulbenkian Commission 1996; Wallerstein 2001).

-Many similar critiques of society as a concept derive from debates on the left, which range from intellectual tendencies described as neo- and post-Marxist to welfare-state policy analysts and grassroots community organizers.
-But they also resonate with attacks from the opposite end of the political spectrum, such as British Prime Minister Margaret Thatcher’s (Keay 1987, 9) famous and often-repeated claim that “there is no such thing as society.”
-The similarities between this type of statement—predominant in the United States at least since Ronald Reagan’s presidency—and neo-Marxist arguments for “the impossibility of society” are largely superficial.
-Theorists such as Laclau and Castoriadis take aim at reductive understandings of social causation in which an economic “base” (conceived of in Marxism not as a “market” but as a “mode of production”) provides the foundation for any explanation for “superstructural” social and cultural phenomena.
-In contrast, the neoconservative position mobilizes a reductive understanding of the market as an isolable, self-regulating subsystem to argue against the extension of state power into social realms where “politics” does not belong.
+One reason both American studies and cultural studies worked so hard to think “culture” and “society” together had to do with the politics of the fields’ emergence in response to neoconservative attacks on the concept of society, implicit in the United States at least since Reaganism and articulated explicitly in British prime minister Margaret Thatcher’s (Keay 1987, 9) famous and often-repeated claim that “there is no such thing as society.”
+This neoconservative position mobilizes a reductive understanding of the market as an isolable, self-regulating subsystem to argue against the extension of state power into social realms where “politics” does not belong.
 As such, neoconservatism is a theory of society in the classic sense: it argues for a particular way of differentiating various social realms and justifies its differentiation by claiming that each realm operates by identifiable laws.
-To quote Thatcher again, while society does not exist, “there are individual men and women and there are families and no government can do anything except through people and people look to themselves first” (Keay 1987, 9).
-In this formulation, the social is reduced to individual and familial interactions that are—not unlike some forms of interactivity taking place in social media—implicitly governed by the market (Barrett and McIntosh 1982).
+After all, Thatcher paired her claim that society does not exist with the assertion that “there are individual men and women and there are families and no government can do anything except through people and people look to themselves first” (Keay 1987, 9).
+In this formulation, the social is reduced to individual and familial interactions that seem to be independent and autonomous but are actually structured by the market and the state (Barrett and McIntosh 1982).

-Like “public,” “community,” and other keywords that point to collective human experience, “society” is often described as being in decline.
-The dominant version of this declension narrative within American studies and cultural studies uses the keyword “neoliberal” to describe the people and political tendencies that work against the potentiality for solidarity and collectivity inscribed within these concepts.
-American studies and cultural studies thus take a critical stance toward forms of social science that premise their investigations on rational choice theory, the assumption that society is best understood as an aggregate of individuals intent on maximizing their interests.
-A strong argument can be made that the ascendancy of neoconservative politics and neoliberal economic policy in the United States and elsewhere is a response to a decrease in the persuasiveness and affective force of major categories of collectivity, such as nation and class, and a concomitant reduction of the sense of solidarity that such “social imaginaries” could at least potentially produce (C. Taylor 2004).
-In such a context, the Thatcherite claim that individuals and families are the only bases for human association can come to seem depressingly plausible, even inevitable.
-This is also the context in which some progressive social movements have narrowed their political ambitions by portraying normative forms of collectivity and association such as marriage and the nuclear family as the best and only means of effecting social change (M. Warner 1999; Duggan 2003).
+Cultural studies in the United Kingdom came into its own in explicit opposition to these Thatcherite attacks on “society,” and it can be argued that shifts in the field of American studies since the 1980s have followed a similar track.
+American studies and cultural studies have taken a critical stance toward forms of social science that premise their investigations on the individualistic claims of “rational choice theory,” which assumes that society is best understood as an aggregate of individuals intent on maximizing their interests.
+They often use the keyword “neoliberal” to describe the people and political tendencies that work against the potentiality for solidarity and collectivity.
+A strong argument can be made that the ascendancy of neoconservative politics and neoliberal economic policy in the United States and elsewhere are responses to a decrease in the persuasiveness and affective force of major categories of collectivity, such as nation and class, and a concomitant reduction of the sense of solidarity that such “social imaginaries” could at least potentially produce (C. Taylor 2004).
+This declension narrative jibes with narratives of decline told about “public,” “community,” and other keywords that point to collective human experience (Putnam 2000).
+It is also the context in which some progressive social movements have narrowed their political ambitions by portraying normative forms of association such as marriage and the nuclear family as the best and only means of effecting social change (M. Warner 1999; Duggan 2003).